Up Where We Belong: Legacy

 Joe Cocker strayed from his rock/blues roots in recording "Up Where We Belong".

 The success of "Up Where We Belong" was not without its drawbacks for Cocker.
-He admitted that Island Records owner Chris Blackwell also hated the song and wasn't interested in releasing it.
+He admitted that Island Records owner Chris Blackwell also hated the song and was not interested in releasing it.
 They had put out Cocker's first project for the label, Sheffield Steel, in June 1982, just a month before the song needed to be on store shelves if it was to coincide with the opening of the film.
 Cocker said, "The song was recorded within a matter of hours.
 Sheffield Steel – I spent a year on that.
 And the single eclipsed it overnight."
-But even ignoring its success, Blackwell was bothered by the fact that the duet wasn't R&B, which is what he was aiming for on Sheffield Steel.
+But even ignoring its success, Blackwell was bothered by the fact that the duet was not R&B, which is what he was aiming for on Sheffield Steel.

 Stewart Levine produced Cocker's next LP, which was intended for Island, but, the singer revealed, as with the duet, Blackwell hated it, so Cocker left Island for Capitol.
 The new label also had reservations about the number of slow ballads included on the new project.
 Another producer was brought in to give the album a different tone, and the result was the 1984 release Civilized Man.
 Peaking at number 133 on the Billboard 200, it was his lowest charting studio album in the US at that point.

 Capitol had been responsible for rejuvenating the careers of Tina Turner and Heart in the mid-80s, so a push was on to do so for their new client with his next project, the 1986 album Cocker.
 Capitol's vice president of a&r, Don Grierson, explained, "After Civilized Man came out, Joe, Michael Lang [Cocker's manager], and I spent a lot of time zeroing in on just what the heck Joe Cocker was really all about.
 And it's my firm belief that Joe is a rocker."
 His feeling was that "Up Where We Belong" turned out to be a double-edged sword.
 "It helped Joe in one sense, but it was very, very detrimental to him in another.
 It gave him a hit record and brought his name back to the mass market again.
 However, because it was such a pop, middle-of-the-road record, it took away Joe's roots in the eyes of the public and certainly in the industry."